blender/blender/doc/python_api/rst/bge_types/bge.types.BL_Shader.rst

       :arg iList: a list (2, 3 or 4 elements) of integer values
       :type iList: list[integer]

+   .. method:: setUniformEyef(name)

+      Set a uniform with a float value that reflects the eye being render in stereo mode:
+      0.0 for the left eye, 0.5 for the right eye.
+In non stereo mode, the value of the uniform is fixed to 0.0.
+The typical use of this uniform is in stereo mode to sample stereo textures containing the left and right eye images in a top-bottom order.

+      :arg name: the uniform name
+      :type name: string

    .. method:: validate()

       Validate the shader object.